Photography: Prisma Compositional

 More than a voice

-He realises he is more than just a voice and follows his heart.
-Because he speaks French so well, he has jobs up for grabs.
-"I joined a bank.
-I did that for more than 25 years."
-During these years time, he very consciously hangs up his transvestite clothes."
+He realised he was more than just a voice and followed his heart.
+Because he speaks French so well, jobs were plentiful.
+“I went to work at a bank.
+I did that for more than 25 years.”
+During those years he consciously hung up his travesty clothes.

 Bet

-Ten years ago, a friend challenges him and enters into a bet with Ger.
-According to that friend, he no longer dares to perform as a drag.
-He won't let him say that twice.
-He takes the bet and wins.
-Under the name Victoria, he then performs on stage.
-"I thought it was a nice reference to the old Queen Victoria of England.
-Later came the addition False."
-It has nothing to do with the Dutch word false.
-"Everything about my appearance is fake, from breasts to buttocks and eyelashes to hair.
-But a mean woman Victoria is definitely not."
-But if you ridicule her, she does get back at you hard, he assures.
-"How I felt when I got back on stage?
-It was like I had never taken off my heels.
-Wow, what a super feeling.
+Ten years ago a friend challenged him and bet with Ger that he wouldn’t perform as drag again.
+He didn’t need asking twice.
+He took the bet and won.
+Under the name Victoria he then took to the stage.
+“I liked the reference to the old Queen Victoria of England.
+Later the addition False came.
+It has nothing to do with the Dutch word vals (false).
+“Everything about my appearance is fake, from breasts to buttocks and from eyelashes to hair.
+But Victoria is absolutely not a mean woman.”
+Yet if you make her ridiculous, she’ll give you a hard time back, he assures.
+“How did I feel when I was back on stage?
+It was as if I had never taken off my heels.
+Wow, what a fantastic feeling.
 What an experience.
-I always compare it to an addiction."
-Unsurprisingly, he decided to finally take his dresses off.
+I always compare it to an addiction.”
+It’s no surprise he decided to take his dresses out of the wardrobe for good.

-The summer of the Gay Games is still clear in his mind.
-"It was a summer I will never forget.
-The city was shaking on its foundations."
-Musing: "There was so much happiness in Amsterdam.
-I hope to find that energy so much again during this Pride.
-I was apathetic that we could walk hand in hand then.
-It should really always be like that."
+The summer of the Gay Games is still vivid in his memory.
+“It was a summer I will never forget.
+The city was shaking to its foundations.”
+Reflecting: “There was so much happiness in Amsterdam.
+I hope to find that energy again during this Pride.
+I was so proud that we could walk hand in hand back then.
+That’s how it should always be.”

 Problem

-With heart and soul, he will serve as an ambassador for older LGBT people this year.
-During Pride, he will perform in several homes for the elderly.
-"When I see those happy faces, it makes me feel so good," he says.
-Then he touches on something he sees as a nationwide issue.
-When he performs, he sees and hears stories of elderly people scolding, excluding and gossiping about each other.
-"That hurts me so much.
-Often it also happens on the sly.
-Gays and lesbians can have a very hard time.
-For them, I want to stand up."
-To add: "Never sit on God's throne."
+With heart and soul he will serve this year as ambassador for older LGBT people.
+During Pride he will perform in several nursing homes.
+“When I see those happy faces, it does me so much good.”
+Then he raises a point he sees as a national problem.
+When he performs he hears stories about older people insulting, excluding and gossiping about each other.
+“That hurts me so much.
+Often it happens secretly.
+Gay men and lesbians can have a very hard time.
+I want to stand up for them.”
+He adds: “Never sit on God’s throne.”

 Barricade

-The theme this year appeals to him greatly.
-"It is important that the older generation is not forgotten.
-They stood on the barricades for us and stood up for rights for LGBT people.
-That should never be forgotten.
-They went through tough times.
-Do you know I got terribly angry when that Nashville statement came out?
-We really have to be careful that history does not repeat itself."
-He sees it as his job as an ambassador to build a bridge between two generations.
-"Young people of today can enjoy the freedom that the generation before them fought very hard for.
-Everyone is allowed to reflect on that."
+This year’s theme appeals to him greatly.
+“It’s important that the older generation is not forgotten.
+They stood on the barricades for us and fought for LGBT rights.
+That must never be forgotten.
+They endured hard times.
+You know, I became terribly angry when the Nashville Statement became known?
+We really must be careful that history does not repeat itself.”
+He sees it as his task as ambassador to build a bridge between two generations.
+“Young people today can enjoy the freedom that the generation before them fought so hard for.
+Everyone should reflect on that sometimes.”

-He falls silent for a moment and then says: "I am proud of who I am.
-I have always taken my own freedom by doing what I wanted.
-Never cared about anything.
-Now I am going to fight for the pink elderly.
-Because exclusion should never be, not then, not now and not in the future."
-Pride Amsterdam and the elderly could not wish for a more ardent advocate.
-"Life is just love"
+He pauses for a moment and then says: “I am proud of who I am.
+I have always taken my freedom by doing what I wanted.
+I never cared what others thought.
+Now I will fight for the pink elderly.
+Because excluding is never allowed — not then, not now, and not in the future.”
+Pride Amsterdam and older people could not wish for a more passionate advocate.
+“Life is simply love”

-"EXCLUSION SHOULD NEVER, NOT THEN, NOT NOW AND NOT IN THE FUTURE"
+“EXCLUDING IS NEVER ALLOWED — NOT THEN, NOT NOW, AND NOT IN THE FUTURE”

-"THE HISTORY OF INTOLERANCE AND DISCRIMINATION MUST NEVER BE REPEATED"
+“THE HISTORY OF INTOLERANCE AND DISCRIMINATION MUST NEVER REPEAT ITSELF”

 “VOLUNTEERING IS NOT OPTIONAL”